Illinois Compiled Statutes

 this State can bring out-of-state students to this State.

-(12) The pilot program established under this
+(12) The program established under this Section will

-Section will allow Eastern Illinois University to compete for highly qualified students who may reside in other states by mitigating the effect of cost differences.
+allow Eastern Illinois University to compete for highly qualified students who may reside in other states by mitigating the effect of cost differences.

-(13) Modest tuition waivers, individually targeted
+(13) Modest tuition discounts, individually targeted

 and tailored, result in enhanced revenue for university programs.